bozy15/ms2-whacka-mole/README.md

 - How mute and unmute audio was taken from [StackoverFlow](https://stackoverflow.com/questions/7798530/mute-and-unmute-button-toggle-html5-audio/7798585#7798585) written by Esailija.

+- How to store objects to local storage was taken from [stackoverFlow](https://stackoverflow.com/questions/2010892/storing-objects-in-html5-localstorage) written by Christian C. Salvadó

+How to build a highscore leader board was greatly assisted by [James Q quick](https://www.youtube.com/watch?v=DFhmNLKwwGw)

 #### Educational Credit

 - [Code Institute](https://www.codeinstitute.net/) Where 99% of this developers knowledge of JavaScript comes from.